nomadicpeople/linux_tutorial/docs/00-Setup/02-Remote-Connect.md

 ```
 Select, copy and paste to the form.

-7. Once your request is approved and your account is ready, you will receive the information to connect to the servers via SSH:
+7. Once your request is approved and your account is ready, you will receive the information to connect to the servers via SSH. :
 ```
 ssh -p <port_number> <user_name>@<remote_IP_address>
 ```
+Note!
+Since this request will be approuved by our computer engineer at ISSAI this might take some time.
 References:
 1. https://www.openssh.com
 2. https://github.com/kodekloudhub/linux-basics-course/blob/master/docs/06-Security-and-File-Permissions/06-SSH-and-SCP.md